animeshgarai09/Felix-UI-Vanilla/readme.md

 The Button component is used to trigger an action or event, such as submitting a form, opening a dialog, canceling an action, or performing a delete operation.

-Find more detail on below topics of _Button_ visit https://felix-ui-dev.netlify.app/documentation.html#button
+To find more detail on the below topics visit documentation on [Button](https://felix-ui-dev.netlify.app/documentation.html#button)

 -   Solid primary buttons
 -   Outlined primary buttons